laataiasu/laataiasu.github.io/content/post/2023-04-24-four-quadrant/index.md

 **4. Definite Optimism: The Data-Deprived Perspective (As Sabrang Leto Proposes)**

-For those who lack substantial data, there exists a distinct optimism.
+For those who lack substantial [[Data]], there exists a distinct optimism.
 This perspective allows for a unique vantage point, where certainties may be elusive, yet the journey remains intriguing.

 For those deemed 'normal,' life often flows seamlessly.
 Yet, there are moments when one feels estranged, akin to Nietzsche, who grappled with societal conventions.
 While the mind may comprehend the social dynamics, finding fulfillment proves elusive, for it requires a conformity that negates the present moment's authenticity.
 In their consciousness, the specter of injustice, warfare, and social disparities persists—a humanistic ache that deems unfettered joy a moral quandary.